flightwatching/wilco-api/docs/IFTs/ift-V2.0.md

     Some of the following functions are not available with the webservice/webhook connector as they are not linked to a message or an event.
     The best practice with those connectors is to create an event with `FW.postEvent` with a defined layout and then work on the layout IFTs to screen or enhance

+## Accessing to the current fwot
+You can access the current fwot by using the `fwot` variable that contains a [FwotV3IO](https://github.com/flightwatching/wilco-api/blob/master/java/com/fw/wilco/api/FwotV3IO.java) structure

 ## Accessing the samples in your IFT
 The samples for the currently processed message or constants are provided in the script for computation.
 A variable is automatically created for each sample or constant.
 The variable contains the value of the sample as a string, whatever the status.
 To use it as a number, just add the sign _+_ before it.